 - 1/4 cup cauliflower queso or vegan nacho cheese, optional

 Preheat oven to 400.
 Line a 9x12 baking dish with tin foil and set aside.

 Cut the zucchinis in half lengthwise.
 With a grapefruit spoon scoop out the inside pulp of the zucchini leaving about 1/4" around the sides.
-Place inside prepared baking dish, brush with 1 tablespoon of olive oil, and set aside.
+Place inside the prepared baking dish, brush with 1 tablespoon of olive oil and set aside.

 Add crumbled tempeh and taco seasoning to the onion, stirring to coat.
 Cook for another 3-5 minutes until tempeh is browned.
 Stir in tomato sauce and water.
 Let cook, stirring occasionally until water has mostly evaporated.
 About 3 minutes.

 Spoon taco tempeh filling into the zucchini cavities so that it fills it up with a rounded top.
 Bake, covered, for 35 minutes.

 Remove tin foil and bake for an additional 10-15 minutes until zucchini is easily pierced with a fork.